Venezuelans rush to Peru border ahead of migration crackdown

 Just two years ago, Peru had introduced new migratory laws to accommodate Venezuelan migrants.
 It doled out hundreds of thousands of special residency cards so they could work legally, go to school and access public health care.

-But the tide has since turned, amid growing fears fanned by media reports and politicians that Venezuelan migrants are driving down wages and fueling crime.
+But the tide has since turned, amid growing fears fanned by media reports and politicians that Venezuelan migrants are driving down wages and fuelling crime.

 Peru cut short its special residency program and started deporting Venezuelans with criminal records.
 The government has said it would require migrants to secure a visa from its consulates in Venezuela before going to the border - a policy similar to one implemented by neighboring Chile.